hyperledger/firefly-fir/text/0010-operation-resubmission.md

 "prepare" phase and triggers the actual plugin call to perform the operation.

 The individual managers can omit some of the "prepare" steps in most cases and invoke "run" directly.
-However, in the case of retries, the `Operations Manager` will be able to invoke both "prepare" and "run" in order to re-run any `Operation`.
+However, the `Operations Manager` will expose a `RetryOperation` method which is able to invoke both "prepare" and "run" together, in order to re-run any `Operation`.

 ## Operation APIs and data model changes